RasaHQ/rasa/docs/api/event-brokers.rst

 Format
 ------

-All events are streamed to the broker as serialised dictionaries every time the tracker updates its state.
+All events are streamed to the broker as serialized dictionaries every time the tracker updates its state.
 An example event emitted from the ``default`` tracker looks like this: